jonasacres/easysafe-doc/README.md

 | tag1 |
 | ... |

-The chunk plaintext is padded so that its total length is `PAGE_SIZE`.
+Each chunk has as many tags as can be fit into `PAGE_SIZE` bytes.
+If the filesystem `PAGE_SIZE` is not a multiple of `HASH_LEN`, then the chunk is padded during encryption so that the resulting ciphertexts match the lengths of ordinary pages.

+If a chunk does not have enough child tags to fill `PAGE_SIZE` bytes, then each missing tag is set to `zeros(HASH_LEN)`.

 #### Page tree chunk ciphertext